 - Placenta.
 The blood vessels of the placenta don't grow deep

-into the uterus as they should, nor do they widen as they normally would.
+into the uterus as they should.
+And they don't widen as they normally would.
 This

-makes them unable to provide normal blood flow to the fetus.
+makes them unable to provide normal blood flow to the baby.

 - Liver.
-Impaired blood circulation to the liver can cause liver
+Poor blood flow to the mother's liver can cause liver

 damage.
 Liver impairment is related to the life-threatening